Methodology – Finder’s green bank ratings

 How it works

-To create our green bank ratings, we scored each bank on 3 key areas:
+To create our green banking ratings, we scored each bank on 3 key areas:

-- Position on fossil fuel financing (70% of overall score).
-We think the most important thing to consider when assessing the sustainability credentials of a bank is where your money could end up.
+- Position on fossil fuel financing (30% of overall score).
+We think a key aspect to consider when assessing the sustainability credentials of a bank is where your money could end up.
 It’s a little known fact that many of the world’s best known banks provide financing to significant contributors to the climate crisis like the fossil fuel industry.
 We assessed each bank’s position on financing fossil fuels and how well they report on financed emissions more broadly.
+Banks report on financed emissions in different ways, making it tricky to do exact comparisons.
+We hope banks will find a way to do more comparable reporting so consumers can make a more informed choice.
+Where we refer to PCAF, this is the Partnership for Carbon Accounting Financials, which is an industry body that harmonises reporting of emissions.

-- Net zero targets (15% of overall score).
-We also assessed the future ambition of each bank when it comes to sustainability by looking at their net zero targets.
-The UN defines “net zero” to mean “cutting greenhouse gas emissions to as close to zero as possible, with any remaining emissions re-absorbed from the atmosphere, by oceans and forests”.
+- Net zero targets (35% of overall score).
+We also assessed the future ambition of each bank when it comes to sustainability by looking at the net zero targets.
+The UN defines “net zero” as “cutting greenhouse gas emissions to as close to zero as possible, with any remaining emissions re-absorbed from the atmosphere, by oceans and forests”.
 The earlier the bank is aiming to achieve net zero emissions the better it scored.

 Position on fossil fuel financing | |